UMass Minutemen football: Individual awards

-UMass has had more than 70 players named to various All-American teams since Lou Bush garnered the first selection for the Minutemen (then called the Aggies) in the early 1930s.
+UMass has had more than 70 players named to various All-American teams since Lou Bush garnered the first selection for the Minutemen (then called the Aggies) in 1934.

 Conference honors

 The following is a list of all Minutemen who were named Player, Coach, or Rookie of the Year for their respective conference.

 College Football Hall of Fame

 The following is a list of all Minutemen inducted in the College Football Hall of Fame.

 Future opponents

-Announced schedules as of October 31, 2022.
+Announced schedules as of October 21, 2025.